ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps/README.md

 * [PathPlanning_PathTools_PathClassLibrary](https://github.com/ivsg-psu/PathPlanning_PathTools_PathClassLibrary) - the PathClassLibrary contains tools used to find intersections of the data with particular line segments, which is used to find start/end/excursion locations in the functions.
 The repo can be found at: <https://github.com/ivsg-psu/PathPlanning_PathTools_PathClassLibrary>

     Each should be installed in a folder called "Utilities" under the root folder, namely ./Utilities/DebugTools/ , ./Utilities/PathClassLibrary/ .
-If you wish to put these codes in different directories, the main call stack in script_demo_Laps can be easily modified with strings specifying the different location, but the user will have to make these edits directly.
+If you wish to put these codes in different directories, the main call stack in script_demo_(reponame) can be easily modified with strings specifying the different location, but the user will have to make these edits directly.

     For ease of getting started, the zip files of the directories used - without the .git repo information, to keep them small - are included in this repo.